thibault23/wrapper-rai/README.md

 ## Overiew

-This implementation covers a rebase mechanisme for RAI.
-As we know, RAI is stablecoin non pegged to the USD.
+This implementation covers a rebase mechanism for RAI.
+As we know, RAI is a stablecoin not pegged to the USD.
-Its stability is currently around 3 USD but it aims not to have a fixed peg dependant on the US dollar.
+Its stability is currently around 3 USD but it aims not to have a fixed peg, independant of the US dollar.
 As such, its peg can be quite counterintuitive for users whose mindset is still attached to fiat currencies.

-This repo implements a rebase mechanism alongside the redemption price of RAI.
-A user can mints wrapped RAI by transferring RAI to the contract.
+This repo implements a rebase mechanism around the redemption price of RAI.
+A user can mint wrapped RAI by transferring RAI to the contract.
 Each wrapped RAI is then converted into rebase tokens by using the redemption price of RAI.
 If a user deposits 2 RAI to the contract and the current RAI redemption price is 3, the user balance will be 6.
 If the peg changes to 4, user balance will be updated to 8.

 ## Implementation